haskell/haskell-language-server/plugins/hls-tactics-plugin/COMMANDS.md

 arguments: none.
 deterministic.

-> Use the most recently built constructor.
+> Use the currently-being-built field selector.

 ### Example